mhalairt/poetry-lark/README.md

 By default, the plugin is integrated into the Poetry build system and generates all parser modules specified in the `pyproject.toml` (if `auto-build` option is not configured as `false` for parser module).

-In the simplest case, when adding a parser, you will get
+In the simplest case, when adding a parser, you will get:

 ```toml
 [[tool.lark.standalone]]